Energy Efficiency in Utilities

 DETAILS

-The strongest EERS requirements are in Massachusetts and Rhode Island, which require more than 2.5% new savings annually.5 Massachusetts and Rhode Island are also among the top 3 states for most utility investment in energy efficiency programs.
-6
+The strongest EERS requirements are in Massachusetts, which requires more than 2.5% new savings annually.
+3 Massachusetts, Rhode Island, and Vermont make up the top three states for most utility investment in energy efficiency programs.
+4

 15